Free Adoption Support Memberships available to Adopt London families

 The Kinship Hub

 Kinship Hub is a new community-based service aimed at supporting kinship carers across London.
-Kinship Hub offers free online weekly webinars to kinship carers and children on a range of topics from managing contact safely, to promoting a positive sense of identity, life story work, and building resilience every Monday evening at 7.30 pm, on themes such as meeting the emotional needs of children, promoting positive contact and online safety.
+Kinship Hub offers free online weekly webinars to kinship carers and children on a range of topics every Monday evening at 7.30 pm.
+In February 2021 themes include online safety, life-story work and stress management for the whole family.
 Please Like their Facebook page Kinship Hub @kinshiphubLondon for regular updates on our services.

 Kinship Carers can self-refer, or can be referred by a social worker or other supporting professional.
 For more information please contact Anna-Lou Manca on 07792 320 549 or email email@example.com